Night Flight from Moscow: Reception

 The film received mixed reviews.
+Time Out called it "a very traditional spy fable" and stated, "The only thing that sets this film apart is the totally consistent layer of impenetrable gloss with which Verneuil covers it, and his general directorial tricksiness, which runs the gamut from the irrelevant to the pretentious and back."
+TV Guide described it as "a solid international espionage tale", and added, "This is a gritty, tightly directed look at international intrigue, and the performances are all finely tuned.
+Particularly effective is Bogarde who offers a insightful portrait of a cool, calculating agent."

 A contemporary review by Tony Mastroianni in the Cleveland Press stated that the film demonstrated how in 1973, the computer had replaced the dagger in espionage.
 The reviewer also concluded the film had "more good moments than bad".
-Time Out called it "a very traditional spy fable" and "the only thing that sets this film apart is the totally consistent layer of impenetrable gloss with which Verneuil covers it, and his general directorial tricksiness, which runs the gamut from the irrelevant to the pretentious and back"> TV Guide described it as "a solid international espionage tale" and added that "this is a gritty, tightly directed look at international intrigue, and the performances are all finely tuned.
-Particularly effective is Bogarde who offers a insightful portrait of a cool, calculating agent".